 How to Make Vegan Bars

-- Preheat the oven at 275 degrees F and grease a small baking dish with the avocado oil.
+- Preheat the oven at 275 degrees F and grease a small baking dish (9 x 9 works well) with the avocado oil.

 - Pulse nuts so they are chopped but not gritty.
 Do this in short intervals so they aren’t too fine.
 Remove and set aside.

-- Process dates and honey in a food processor until the mixture is thick and paste-like.
+- Process dates and maple syrup in a food processor until the mixture is thick and paste-like.

 - Transfer mixture into a bowl and add the nuts and all remaining ingredients to it.